ShenZhouHong/plausible-app/README.md

 Plausible is configured using environment variables that are exported, and then added to the shell environment using `source`.
 The template for Plausible-specific configuration settings are found at `./configs/plausible-config.env.template`, which are then populated by the `./start.sh` script during first startup.
 Secrets are likewise found in `./config/secrets.env.template` which are also generated upon first startup by `./start.sh`.

 Clickhouse is configured using `./config/clickhouse-config.xml.template`.
 The clickhouse configuration re-maps the default paths to Cloudron's writeable directories.

+Upon first installation, these configuration files are provisioned by the setup script at `./initial-setup.sh`.
+Said script also generates secret keys and performs initial database setup.

 Additional documentation on configuration files are [available here](./configs/README.md).